karthikgoudar/KarthikGoudar/README.md

 I'm a software developer who loves solving problems and appreciates coding for the art and science encompassing it.

-- 📫 How to reach me? email: karthikgoudar14@gmail.com
+- 📫 How to reach me?
+-  email: karthikgoudar14@gmail.com
+-  website : karthikgoudar.github.io

 <!--
 **karthikgoudar/KarthikGoudar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.